 10.05–10.55am | Making your own luck: Applying for grant funding

 Presented by Associate Professor Julia Horsfield and Dr Aniruddha Chatterjee

 Presented by Professor John Reynolds, Director First Year Health Sciences Programme

 12.45–1.35pm | Finding the right career for your strengths

 Presented by Yvonne Gaut, Career Development Centre

 1.40–2.30pm | Beyond coping: Resilience and time management skills

 Presented by Jodie Black, Human Resources Training

 2.35–3.25pm | Spreading the word: How to communicate your research

-Prizes are sponsored by the Otago Postgraduate Medical society and will be determined on the content of the poster and the author’s presentation during the poster evening.
-Prizes will be awarded during the Southern Health Research Excellence Awards on Thursday 29 June at the Dunedin Public Art Gallery, starting at 6pm.
+Prizes were sponsored by the Otago Postgraduate Medical society and were determined on the content of the poster and the author’s presentation during the poster evening.
+Prizes were awarded during the Southern Health Research Excellence Awards on Thursday 29 June at the Dunedin Public Art Gallery.